objektwerks/quill/README.md

 Note
 ----
->See Store.scala via VSCode, Metals and Bloop for 3 Quill query errors.
+>See Store.scala via VSCode, Metals and Bloop for 3 Quill queries - but they're not errors.
+Strange.

 Test
 ----